Modular Average and Weyl Anomaly in Two-Dimensional Schwarzian Theory

 \section{Acknowledgments}

 We thank Yikun Jiang and Mao Tian Tan for their discussion.
-Chen-Te Ma thanks Nan-Peng Ma for his encouragement. \\

-Xing Huang acknowledges the support of the NSFC (Grant No. 12047502 and No. 12247103).
-Chen-Te Ma acknowledges the YST Program of the APCTP; China Postdoctoral Science Foundation, Postdoctoral General Funding: Second Class (Grant No. 2019M652926); Foreign Young Talents Program (Grant No. QN20200230017). \\

-Discussions during the workshops, ``Recent developments in the holographic principle'', ``KIAS-YITP 2021 String Theory and Quantum Gravity'', ``21st String Phenomenology 2022'', and ``East Asia Joint Workshop on Fields and Strings'' were helpful for this work.
+Chen-Te Ma thanks Nan-Peng Ma for his encouragement.
+XH acknowledges the support of the NSFC (Grant No. 12047502 and No. 12247103).
+CTM acknowledges the Nuclear Physics Quantum Horizons program through the Early Career Award (Grant No. DE-SC0021892); the YST Program of the APCTP; China Postdoctoral Science Foundation, Postdoctoral General Funding: Second Class (Grant No. 2019M652926); Foreign Young Talents Program (Grant No. QN20200230017).
+Discussions during the workshops, ``Recent developments in the holographic principle'', ``KIAS-YITP 2021 String Theory and Quantum Gravity'', ``21st String Phenomenology 2022'', ``East Asia Joint Workshop on Fields and Strings'' , ``15-th International Workshop: Lie Theory and Its Applications in Physics'', ``28th International Symposium on Particles, Strings and Cosmology (PASCOS 2023)'', ``Workshop on Cosmology and Quantum Space Time (CQUeST 2023)'', and ``YITP long-term workshop "Gravity and Cosmology 2024"'', were helpful for this work.

 \baselineskip 22pt